mlecoq/meteorMaterialNote/README.md

 # MaterialNote meteor package
+Fork of Cerealkiller's materialNote for meteor with default material tooltips.

 A meteor package version of materialNote (wysiwyg for the web based on summernote.js and materialize)

 See: